noahgrant/resourcerer/README.md

 };
 ```

-We can see that `limit` and `sort_field` as specified in `cacheFields` are taken straight from the `data` object that `resourcerer` transforms into url query parameters. `userId` is part of the `/users/{userId}/todos` path, so it can't be part of the `data` object, which is why it's stored as an instance property.
+We can see that `limit` and `sort_field` as specified in `cacheFields` are taken straight from the `params` object that `resourcerer` transforms into url query parameters. `userId` is part of the `/users/{userId}/todos` path, so it can't be part of the `params` object, which is why it's stored as an instance property.
 But `resourcerer` will see its value within the `options` hash that is passed and use it for the cache key.

 The time range is a little tougher to cache, though.
 We're less interested the spcecific `end_time`/`start_time` values to the millisecond&mdash;it does us little good to cache an endpoint tied to `Date.now()` when it will never be the same for the next request.
 We're much more interested in the difference between `end_time` and `start_time`.
-This is a great use-case for a function entry in `cacheFields`, which takes the `data` object passed an argument.
+This is a great use-case for a function entry in `cacheFields`, which takes the `params` object passed an argument.
 In the case above, the returned object will contribute a key called `range` and a value equal to the time range to the cache key.

 The generated cache key would be something like `userTodos_limit=50_$range=86400000_sort_field=importance_userId=noah`.
 Again, note that:

 - the `userId` value is taken from the `options` hash
-- the `limit` and `sort_field` values are taken from the `data` hash
+- the `limit` and `sort_field` values are taken from the `params` hash
-- the `range` value is taken from a function that takes `start_millis`/`end_millis` from the `data` hash into account.
+- the `range` value is taken from a function that takes `start_millis`/`end_millis` from the `params` hash into account.

 ## Prefetch on Hover